 Schwab Family Cancer Center Executive Director appointed to state council

 CUMBERLAND, MD.
-November 28, 2018 – Ben Kosewski, Executive Director of the Schwab Family Cancer Center at Western Maryland Health System, was recently appointed to the Maryland State Council of Cancer Control, which is a 25-member body appointed by Governor Larry Hogan.
+November 28, 2018 – Ben Kosewski, Executive Director of the Schwab Family Cancer Center at UPMC Western Maryland, was recently appointed to the Maryland State Council of Cancer Control, which is a 25-member body appointed by Governor Larry Hogan.

 The Council consists of members from state agencies and administrations involved in cancer screening, prevention and treatment services, as well as members representing the general public, the business community and the health and scientific disciplines concerned with cancer control.

 “When I first heard about the Council I thought it would be important to be involved with it,” Kosewski said.
-“This is the first time a representative from WMHS has been on the Council.”
+“This is the first time a representative from UPMC Western Maryland has been on the Council.”